nicolaswidynski/snipd-obsidian/README.md

 1. Install & enable the plugin inside Obsidian's community plugin section
 2. Open the plugin settings
-3. Click on "Connect" and sign in with your Snipd account
+3. Click on "Connect" and sign in with your Snipd account.
+If you have an issues connecting to your Snipd, please make sure you open the link in your native web browser, not in Obsidian's in-app browser.
 4. Optionally click "Test sync" to test the connection and output format
 5. Optionally customize your template
 6. Click "Start syncing" to start your first sync